Daith Titanium Piercing Jewelry ASTM F-136

 • Natural titanium or gold PVD finishes to match your other piercings.

-All these pieces of jewelry share the same base: implant-grade titanium, which is lightweight, durable, and compatible with sensitive skin . for a Daith that is comfortable to wear every day.
+All these jewels share the same base: implant-grade titanium, lightweight, durable and compatible with sensitive skin , for a Daith that is pleasant to wear every day.

 Create a style around your Daith